 At this point, you’re probably extremely worried about Zika.
 You might be wondering if you can protect yourself and your family from infection.
 You’re probably especially worried if you live in an area with a heavy mosquito population.

-The good news is that mosquitoes, like other pests, can easily be managed with some basic tips and the most effective mosquito control ideas, including:
+The good news is that you can easily manage mosquitoes with some basic tips and the most effective mosquito control ideas, including the following.

 Drain any standing water that’s on your property.

-It could be a flowerpot, an old tire, a birdbath, or even a swimming pool.
+First of all, standing water could be anywhere.
+It could be in a flowerpot, an old tire, a birdbath, or even a swimming pool.
 Mosquitoes lay their eggs around standing water.
 Getting rid of these sources will deprive them of places to lay their eggs.

 Treat larger water sources.